 The amount of time saved is calculated using the average amount of time landlords spend on various tasks.
 Consider how much time you spend managing your property to determine your potential time savings.
 As for the property management fees, they are based on national averages.

-Increasing rent is an essential part of maximizing your real estate investment.
-Property managers increase the rent due to the following reasons:
+Property managers increase the rent for the following reasons:

 - To keep up with the real estate market